Higher multiplier ideals: Introduction

 \subsection{Statement in terms of left $\sD$-modules}

 In this work, we work exclusively with \emph{right} $\sD$-modules (because this is more natural where spaces with singularities are involved), but one can also use \emph{left} $\sD$-modules to define higher multiplier ideals, where the notation is more aligned with the classical theory.
-To illustrate this, let us state some results.